plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 When a Player declares a Discovery as **Far**, they take the following steps in order:

-1. Place the Discovery face up in the Far zone;
+1. Place the Discovery face-up in the Far zone;
 2. Advance the Player's Order two;
-3. Return two Traits of the same Level from their Roots;
+3. Return two Traits of the same Level from their Deck;
 4. Draw three Traits one level higher than the returned cards;
-5. Pick one of the drawn Traits to add to their Roots;
+5. Pick one of the drawn Traits to add to their Deck;
 6. Tell a Tale about how their Adventurer lost their Traits and gained the new chosen Trait; and,
 7. Return the remaining Traits in their Hand.